colussim/RepMonitorWebHook/README.md

-The events will be sent to a URL (httpd server) that tracks the type of event and sends a message in a Sack channel and records this event in a mongoDB database which can be viewed on a web interface.
+The events will be sent to a URL (httpd server) that tracks the type of event and sends a message in a Sack channel and records this event in a mongoDB database which can be viewed on a web interface. when a repository is created the following actions are performed by the repmonitor through the GitHub API:
+* Push a default  [README.md](https://github.com/colussim/RepMonitorWebHook/code_app/config/../../../../../../README.md) file if is not created
+* Set Security Rules on of the default branch:
+  * Require a pull request before merging
+    * Require approvals
+  * Dismiss stale pull request approvals when new commits are pushed
+  *  Include administrators
+* Notify in an issue within the protections that were added.

 ![architecture](images/archi.png)